wp-plugins/responsive-video-light/readme.txt

 The rel and norel tags will override whatever you have set in the plugin settings screen for that specific video only.

 YouTube supports the setting of an iframe window mode via parameter.
-The full explaination of what this does is beyond the scope of this documentation (practically, it usually affects the iframe's z-index (so wierd!)), but you can adjust this parameter using "wmode_none", "wmode_transparent", and "wmode_opaque" shorttag parameters, like this:
+The full explaination of what this does is beyond the scope of this documentation (practically, it usually affects the iframe's z-index (so wierd!)), but you can adjust this parameter using "wmode_none", "wmode_transparent", and "wmode_opaque" shortcode parameters, like this:

     [responsive_youtube NbCr0UyoFJA wmode_none]
     [responsive_youtube NbCr0UyoFJA wmode_transparent]